dirkcgrunwald/wiserzynq-docker/vivado-build/README.md

 Second: create ssh keys for remote sshfs commands and store them in sshkeys directory ssh-keygen -t rsa
+Store the public key at authorized_keys so that the swarm cluster is able to access data via sshfs

 Second create vivado-build image sudo docker build -t vivado-build .